cherrypiejam/typst-cv-template/README.md

-This repository contains a Typst template for academic CV, and a [demo](cv.pdf) CV of Peter Parker is included.
+This repository includes a Typst template for academic CV and a [demo](cv.pdf) CV of Peter Parker.

 ![demo](cv.png)